-We repeat: consistent brand presentation across all platforms increases revenue by up to 23 percent.
+Maintaining brand consistency across all platforms can increase revenue by up to 23 percent.

 Here’s a fact for you (we like a good fact) the term “brand” was first coined as a way for cattle ranchers to identify their animals.
 Then, in the late 1880s, packaged goods like Coca-Cola started taking off and ‘brands’ were used to differentiate them from their competitors.

 The Dictionary of Brand defines brand as “a person’s perception of a product, service, experience, or organization.”